 The major sources of safe water supply are boreholes.
-The hydrogeological profile of Nkondo subcounty indicates that the only successful water points are the deep wells; the rest like shallow, motorized, and hand dug wells can't work because there are problems of deep water table, underlying granite rock or high salinity especially near lake shores.
+The hydrogeological profile of Nkondo subcounty indicates that the only successful water points are the deep wells; the shallow wells and hand dug wells can't work because of the deep water table, underlying granite rock or high salinity especially near lake shores.
 There are two rainy seasons, but the first one is wetter and the dry spell is longer leading to drought and all wetlands are now entirely seasonal.
 The annual average rainfall is 1300mm.
 Budiope is categorically a cattle corridor.
-Subsistence farming, charcoal making, communal grazing and periodic bush fires have all conspired to negatively impact the local rain seasons and rain intensity.
+Subsistence farming, charcoal production, communal grazing and periodic bush fires have all conspired to negatively impact the local rain seasons and rain intensity.
+Crop irrigation, which would serve to quickly restore farmers capacity to carry out sustainable production for food security and for sale is badly needed but simply not in place.

-The average safe water coverage in Nkondo Sub County is 50.6% (See Table: 3 for distribution and coverage) which is below that of the district, which stands at 58.3%18 and this in turn is below the national average of 61%.
+The average safe water coverage in Nkondo Sub County is 50.6% (See Table: 3 for distribution and coverage) which is below that of the district, which stands at 58.3% and this in turn is below the national average of 61%.
 There is therefore a need for deliberate effort to ensure increased supply of safe water and sanitation coverage in the subcounty.